<strong>Cards Grid</strong> — 3-column layout with featured image, category badge, title, excerpt, date, and "Read more" link.

-FetchWire connects your Elementor pages to any external WordPress site and pulls in live posts — titles, featured images, excerpts, categories, dates, and author names — caching the results locally so your site stays fast.
+FetchWire pulls live posts from any external WordPress site — titles, featured images, excerpts, categories, dates, and author names — and displays them beautifully on your own site.
+Results are cached locally so your site stays fast.

 The 5 Layouts